finom/vovk/README.md

   /route.ts
 ```

-It looks good but the code inside these files make you write too many `if` conditions and will definitely make your code less readable.
+It looks better but the code inside these files make you write too many `if` conditions and will definitely make your code less readable.
 To make this documentation shorter, let me rely on your imagination.

 ### Previous solution: Monorepo and NestJS